openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 - Completed the IANA table.
 - Added "Security Considerations" section.
-- Alignment of various technical details to draft-ietf-openpgp-pqc-12.
+- Alignment of various technical details to {{I-D.draft-ietf-openpgp-pqc}}.
-- Various editorial alignments to draft-ietf-openpgp-pqc-12.
+- Various editorial alignments to {{I-D.draft-ietf-openpgp-pqc}}.

 ## draft-ehlen-openpgp-nist-bp-comp-01

-- Replaced the explicit description of the KEM combiner with a reference to draft-ietf-openpgp-pqc.
+- Replaced the explicit description of the KEM combiner with a reference to {{I-D.draft-ietf-openpgp-pqc}}.

 # Contributors
-Stavros Kousidis

 --- back